Community-Sensor-Lab/Air-Quality-Sensor/README.md

 ## Arduino-IDE
 <p> If you are new to Arduino, below is a guide on installing Arduino onto your computer along with the instructions on how to install the required libraries
  and board managers needed to run our code.
-Included in the guide is also instructions on how to make sure your sensor is able to receive signals from your computer along with the WiFi and Real-Time-Clock setup instructions to make sure the sensor is sychronised with your timezone and that the sensor will be able to connect to your google sheet. </p>
+Included in our guide are additional setup instructions. </p>

 * [Installing Arduino and Getting Started](https://docs.google.com/document/d/16o8Np3GaZfSjQlxNWIgi12ycb2CosCJ2blwEGiTplbA/edit?usp=sharing)